MONITORING OF MEDICINAL PRODUCTS SAFETY

 Activities in the field of pharmacovigilance include:

-- collecting and assessing reports on adverse drug reactions and assessments of the ratio between the benefits and the risks of medicinal products
+- collecting and assessing reports on adverse drug reactions and assessments of benefit-risk ratio of medicinal products

 - assessment of other data related to medicinal products safety (studies, information published in scientific literature, etc.)